List of Transjakarta corridors

 A Corridor 13 bus operating with its dedicated elevated track.
 It is the first and only corridor to use an elevated track.

 Apart from BRT services, there are numbers of non-BRT feeder routes on various service types.

 The following is a list of public bus routes operating under the Transjakarta bus rapid transit system in Jakarta, Indonesia.
 In 2019, Transjakarta served 264.6 million passengers an increase of 40 percent from the year before.
-The first corridor was opened in 2004, with thirteen new corridors following in the years after.
+The first service route was opened in 2004, with thirteen new corridors following in the years after.
 Due to the notable traffic jams in the Jabodetabek area, the operational hours of both Transjakarta and KRL Commuterline have been steadily extended, especially since Jokowi became governor.
 Later on, Ahok and Anies Baswedan each made improvements to the Transjakarta system by funding for additional vehicles and opening new feeder (non-BRT) lines.
+During the Pramono Anung administration, network expansions are focused beyond the Jakarta city limit to connect with the neighboring satellite cities.

 Transjakarta currently operates 14 BRT corridors, utilising dedicated bus lanes which are closed to normal vehicles.
 Transjakarta has the longest BRT network in the world, with the main BRT corridors length totaling 251.2 km.
-In addition to the BRT corridors, Transjakarta also operate 16 cross-corridor BRT routes, 59 inner city non-BRT routes, 14 cross-border non-BRT routes known as Transjabodetabek, 11 premium service Royaltrans non-BRT routes, 13 low-cost rental apartment feeder non-BRT routes, 4 free double-decker tour bus routes and 96 Mikrotrans (angkot feeder) routes.
+In addition to the BRT corridors, Transjakarta also operate 17 cross-corridor BRT routes, 59 inner city non-BRT routes, 18 cross-border non-BRT routes known as Transjabodetabek (with one route to the Soekarno–Hatta International Airport alternatively branded as Transbandara), 11 premium service Royaltrans non-BRT routes, 13 low-cost rental apartment feeder non-BRT routes, 4 free double-decker tour bus routes and 96 Mikrotrans (angkot feeder) routes.
 The 14 main BRT corridors have dedicated bus lanes separated from mixed traffic in most sections of their route, allowing them to speed through traffic congestion.
 The cross-corridor BRT and non-BRT feeder services are capable of using the dedicated lanes for a length of the route, however they also operate as a standard public bus service using normal road lanes, partly due to some buses (such as the Metrotrans branded buses) lacking the raised doors for use at the BRT stations and the inability to reserve lanes through more established areas.